 The driving licence in India has a format.
 Let us understand this particular format by using an appropriate example:

-Let us say that you stay in Bangalore and the vehicle you own has the license plate number KA-01-2009-0004558 (reference use only).
+Let us say that you stay in Bangalore and the vehicle you own has the licence plate number KA-01-2009-0004558 (reference use only).

 - The first two characters KA indicate the state where the vehicle is registered.
 In this example, it is Karnataka.